galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 The calculation is based on a simple assumption: for every decoy peptide identified with a given score, we expect one false positive with at least the same score.
 The false discovery rate is therefore defined as the number of false discoveries (decoy hits) divided by the number of false and correct discoveries (both target and decoy hits) at a given score threshold.

+We will calculate peptide posterior error probabilities (PEPs), because they are needed for the protein inference algorithm used by OpenMS.
 To calculate FDRs, we first have to annotate the identified peptides to determine which of them are decoys.
 This is done with the tool ***PeptideIndexer*** {% icon tool %}.
-Additionally, we will calculate peptide posterior error probabilities (PEPs), because they are needed for the protein inference algorithm used by OpenMS.
-We will then filter for 1 % FDR and set the score back to PEP.
+This tool allows the annotation of protein names and calculates the protein coverage based on the identified peptides.
+We will then filter PSMs for 1 % FDR and set the score back to PEP.

 > ### {% icon hands_on %} Hands-On: Peptide FDR filtering
 >